Scoring Your Credit - How's Your Credit Score

 - Credit to Debt Ratio — How much do you owe versus how much credit you have available?

-Improving your credit score is the first step in purchasing a home.
+We're used to working with all levels of FICO scores.
 Call us at 401-932-9005 and we can help you get on the right track to the home of your dreams.

-Get more information by visiting myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
+To learn more, visit myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.